Battle of Tukaroi: Siege of Patna

 Patna had been under siege for several months now under Munim Khan.
 Akbar continued his journey by water and on 3 August 1574 landed in the neighbourhood of Patna.
 After taking counsel with his officers and ascertaining that the besieged city relied for the greater part of its supplies on the town of Hajipur situated on the opposite or northern bank of the Ganges he decided that the capture of that place was a necessary preliminary to the successful accomplishment of the main design.
 The difficulties caused by the flooded state of the huge river many miles in width at that season and the strenuous resistance of a strongly posted garrison were overcome and the fort was captured by the gallantry of the detachment appointed by Akbar to the duty.
 The heads of the Afghan leaders killed were thrown into a boat and brought to Akbar who forwarded them to Daud as a hint of the fate which awaited and in due course befell him.

 The same day Akbar ascended the Panj Pahari or Five Hills a group of extremely ancient artificial mounds standing about half a mile to the south of the city and thence reconnoitred the position.
 Daud, although he still had at his disposal 20,000 horses, a large park of artillery and many elephants, came to the conclusion that he could not resist the imperial power and decided on flight.
 During the night he slipped out quietly by a back gate and went to Bengal.
 The garrison which attempted to escape in the darkness suffered heavy losses in the process.
 Akbar was eager to start at once but was persuaded to wait until the morning when he entered Patna by the Delhi gate.
 He then personally pursued the fugitives for about 50 miles but failed to overtake them.

 An enormous amount of booty including 265 elephants was taken and the common people enjoyed themselves picking up purses of gold and articles of armour in the streams and on the banks.
 The capture of so great a city in the middle of the rainy season was an almost unprecedented achievement and a painful surprise to the Bengal Sultan.
-He had reckoned on Akbar following the good old Indian custom of waiting until the Dasahara festival in October to begin a campaign.
+He had reckoned on Akbar following the Indian custom of waiting until the Dasahara festival in October to begin a campaign.
 But Akbar disregarded adverse weather conditions and so was able to win victories in defiance of the shastras and the seasons.